run-llama/llama-hub/llama_hub/llama_packs/streamlit_chatbot/README.md

 1. Go to https://platform.openai.com/account/api-keys.
 2. Click on the `+ Create new secret key` button.
 3. Next, enter an identifier name (optional) and click on the `Create secret key` button.

+Use Streamlit's [secrets management feature](https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app/secrets-management) to add your OpenAI API key to your Streamlit app.

 ## Try out the app